Which Auto Insurance Company Is Better – GEICO or Allstate?

 Customer Service: Both companies offer excellent customer service, but offer different approaches.
 Allstate offers service through its local agents, who are able to come directly to you and offer a human touch.
 GEICO offers a 24-hour live-agent telephone line that offers advice, analysis, and claims service over the phone.
 It also has an extensive online resource center and an award-winning mobile app.

-For just a one-car policy, GEICO is probably going to have lower rates than Allstate most of the time.
+For just a one-car policy, GEICO has plenty of discounts and is probably going to have lower rates than Allstate most of the time.
 However, Allstate’s strong discounts and multiple policies might make a packaged deal more competitive.

 GEICO and Allstate offer different approaches and experiences with auto insurance, but both are excellent companies that offer a variety of discounts.